imarc/craft-ab-test/README.md

 This plugin requires:

-1. Craft CMS 4.5.0 or later
+1. Craft CMS 4.5.0 or later or CraftCMS 5.0 or later.
-2. PHP 8.0.2 or later.
+2. PHP 8.0.2 or later or PHP 8.2 later
-3. The Google Tag Manager script installed on the page
+3. The Google Analytics or some other tracking script installed on the page

 ## Installation